DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/01-overview-nodrupal.md

 - Convert your design into words.
 - Group the words according to an organizational framework, such as SMACSS.
 - Write the pseudo-code for your styles.
-- Convert the pseduo-code to a prototype.
+- Convert the pseduo-code to a prototype, using a CSS (grid) framework.
 - Iterate and improve in the browser.

 ---------------------------------------